 - Direct flights to Boston, Chicago, Los Angeles, Miami, New York, San Francisco and Toronto

 - Direct seasonal flights to Philadelphia and Las Vegas

 - Manchester was an ally to Abraham Lincoln’s Union

-We're already working with major education providers on international exchange programmes (California, British Columbia and Toronto) and developing partnerships with Los Angeles to develop links in education, science, business, art and culture.
+We work with major education providers on international exchange programmes (California, British Columbia and Toronto), and have established partnerships with Los Angeles to develop links in education, science, business, art and culture.